 Sometimes the depressed person can become too low to seek a cure.
 In such cases the role of loved ones in pointing them in the right direction is essential in preventing an ever-downward spiral.

-Origins of Stress, Anxiety and Depression
+Causes of Stress, Anxiety and Depression

 Stress, anxiety and depression are all related to an evolutionary mechanism “designed” to aid our survival; ie the sympathetic / parasympathetic nervous system, otherwise known as the fight or flight response.
 Essentially, when faced with danger the sympathetic nervous system triggers all kind of physiological responses (eg dilating pupils, increasing heart rate and blood pressure etc) that make us ready to fight or run away.